 Additional tax and regulatory requirements apply to your corporation.
 These include:

-State Tax Registration: All New Jersey and foreign corporations authorized to do business in New Jersey must register with the New Jersey Division of Taxation, regardless of whether they plan on collecting sales tax or having employees.
-To register, file a Business Registration Application, Form NJ-REG, with the Division of Revenue.
-The form may be filed online or by mail.
+State Tax Business Registration: All New Jersey and foreign corporations authorized to do business in New Jersey must register with the New Jersey Division of Taxation, regardless of whether they plan on collecting sales tax or having employees.
+You can file your business registration online or by mailing in a Business Registration Application, Form NJ-REG, to the Division of Revenue.
 The initial Public Records Filing should be submitted before filing the application, and the application should be filed within 60 days thereafter.
 New Jersey corporations must pay an annual minimum state tax based on their gross receipts in New Jersey.
-For New Jersey gross receipts of less than $100,000, the minimum tax is $500.
-For New Jersey gross receipts equal to or greater than $100,000, but less than $250,000, the minimum tax is $750.
-For New Jersey gross receipts equal to or greater than $250,000, but less than $500,000, the minimum tax is $1,000.
-For New Jersey gross receipts equal to or greater than $500,000, but less than $1,000,000, the minimum tax is $1,500.
-For New Jersey gross receipts equal to or greater than $1,000,000, the minimum tax is $2,000.
 For more information, visit the New Jersey Tax Center.